MicrosoftDocs/xamarin-docs/docs/tools/live-player/install.md

 7. If a device is already paired and the Xamarin Live Player app is running on the device, the code will execute straight away!

-    If no device is is paired, a QR code will appear with instructions on how to pair a device:
+    If no device is paired, a QR code will appear with instructions on how to pair a device:

     ![Pair a device window](install-images/manage-empty-windows.png)